Cloud Vulnerability DB

 A community-led vulnerabilities database

-A security vulnerability was identified in OpenSearch versions 2.19.2 and earlier, tracked as GHSA-rrmm-wq7q-h4v5.
-The vulnerability relates to improper application of field masking rules on specific field types including ip, geopoint, geoshape, xypoint, and xyshape.
-This moderate severity issue was published and last updated on August 1, 2025, affecting the OpenSearch security plugin (GitHub Advisory).
+A security vulnerability (GHSA-rrmm-wq7q-h4v5) was identified in OpenSearch versions 2.19.2 and earlier, affecting the field masking functionality for specific field types including ip, geopoint, geoshape, xypoint, and xyshape.
+The vulnerability was disclosed on August 1, 2025, and impacts the OpenSearch security plugin (GitHub Advisory).

 The vulnerability has been patched in OpenSearch versions 3.0.0 and 2.19.3.
-For users unable to upgrade immediately, a recommended workaround is to use field level security (FLS) protection on fields of the affected types instead of field masking (GitHub Advisory).
+For users unable to upgrade immediately, a workaround is available by using field level security (FLS) protection on fields of the affected types instead of field masking (GitHub Advisory).

 Source: This report was generated using AI